jatin33/linkedin-saved-post-categoriser/memory-bank/progress.md

 **Nothing critical** - extension is feature-complete for core use case

 ### Potential Future Enhancements
-- [ ] Bulk operations for multiple posts
+- [ ] Bulk operations for multiple posts.
-- [ ] Advanced analytics and insights
+- [ ] Advanced analytics and insights.
-- [ ] Export/import functionality
+- [ ] Export/import functionality.
-- [ ] Custom category icons
+- [ ] Custom category icons.
-- [ ] Integration with external note-taking tools
+- [ ] Integration with external note-taking tools.
-- [ ] Advanced search with filters (date, author, etc.)
+- [ ] Advanced search with filters (date, author, etc.).
+- [ ] Make the post URL field in the modal editable if users need to manually correct/add URLs.

 ### Current Issues/Limitations
 **None blocking** - ready for testing phase